 The Age of Influence: The Power of Influencers to Elevate Your Brand

-I met Neal years ago at a conference in San Francisco, and I have been following his work for several years now.
-The first thing I want to point out is that this book reads like an academic paper.
+I met Neal years ago at a conference in San Francisco and have been following his work for several years.
+First, I want to point out that this book reads like an academic paper.
 It’s linear and structured like a college textbook.

 He starts the book by answering the question why … why influencer marketing?
-And goes on to cite studies of brands that have seen really strong ROI from influencer marketing, as well as studies that show brands planning on increasing their budgets.
-He then discusses different ways when working with B2B tech influencers he goes into detail about 16 different ways to do so.
+And goes on to cite studies of brands that have seen strong ROI from influencer marketing, as well as studies that show brands planning to increase their budgets.
+He then discusses different ways when working with B2B tech influencers.
+He goes into detail about 16 different ways to do so.

-Part of this section also highlights employees as influencers which I thought was an excellent addition.
+This section also highlights employees as influencers, which I thought was an excellent addition.

 He then moves into paid and organic influencer marketing, with different considerations on how and when to do that.